 helm repo add jetstack https://charts.jetstack.io helm repo update

 kubectl create namespace cert-manager

-Before installing, go to the install docs (opens new window) under "Option 2: install CRDs as part of the Helm release", get the latests version from the example and replace it in the example below.
+Before installing, go to the install docs (opens new window), verify the latest version and replace it in the example below.

 That's it!
 Cert Manager is installed.

 le-http01, that uses HTTP-01 validation.
 This is the easiest method because there's no more configuration than below manifest.
 The only drawback is that your cluster has to be accessible from the internet, for Let's Encrypt to validate the domain name.

 apiVersion: cert-manager.io/v1 kind: ClusterIssuer metadata: name: le-http01 spec: acme: email: email@example.com server: https://acme-v02.api.letsencrypt.org/directory privateKeySecretRef: name: le-http01-account-key solvers: - http01: ingress: class: nginx

 When using the DNS validation, you can request certificates from a cluster that's not accessible from the internet, via a DNS providers API.
 You can find a list of supported providers here. (opens new window)

 In this example I will be using Cloudflare as the DNS provider.

 Login to your Cloudflare account, go to "My Profile" -> "API Tokens" and create a token with the following permissions.